LordEvron/lordevron.github.io/_posts/2021-03-04-debugging-go-code-in-docker-compose.md

     - go
 ---

-This is a small guide to clarify the setup needed to debug Go code running in a container in docker-compose using Delve debugger .
+This is a small guide to clarify the setup needed to debug Go code running in a container in docker-compose using dive debugger .
 Basically lets suppose that you have 3 service running in three different containers:

 1. A Python service with a REST interface exposed to the user